dbs-leipzig/gradoop/README.md

 </dependency>

 ```
-In any case you also need Apache Flink (version 1.8.1):
+In any case you also need Apache Flink (version 1.8.1 for the current snapshot).
+The stable Gradoop release 0.4.5 needs Flink 1.7.2:
 ```xml
 <dependency>
     <groupId>org.apache.flink</groupId>